The Best RN-to-MSN Programs (No BSN Required) of 2025

 Paying for RN-to-MSN Programs

-Earning an MSN can be an excellent investment in your future, but like other investments, it can have a high initial cost.
+Earning an MSN is an excellent investment in your future, but like other investments, it can have a large price tag.
+It can be challenging for an RN-to-MSN student to pay for education with savings or current earnings.

 When estimating costs beyond tuition, consider whether you must adjust your work schedule during clinicals or when studying for exams.
-Remember to factor in other program expenses, such as textbooks.
+Remember to factor in other program expenses, such as textbooks and any equipment you may need.
+You may also have expenses related to clinical placements, including tolls, gas, parking, and meals on clinical days.

 What Can You Do With a Degree from an RN-to-MSN Program?

-Most MSN graduates become advanced practice registered nurses (APRNs), such as nurse practitioners, nurse midwives, or clinical nurse specialists.
-However, other RN-to-MSN specialties exist, such as nurse educator or nurse administrator programs.
+Most MSN graduates become advanced practice registered nurses (APRNs), functioning as an NP, CNS, or nurse midwife.
+However, other RN-to-MSN specialties exist, such as a nurse educator, nurse informaticist, or nurse administrator.
+Many nurse leadership positions require at least a master’s degree.

 You may also consider earning a doctor of nursing practice (DNP).
 A DNP is the highest degree in nursing and is required to become a nurse anesthetist.